olexandr-konovalov/gnu/README.md

 ```
 Alternatively, if you do not use git, you may download a zip-archive from
 <https://github.com/alex-konovalov/gnu/archive/master.zip> and later update
-it manually by dowloading new zip-archive and unpacking it to replace the
+it manually by downloading new zip-archive and unpacking it to replace the
 previous installation of the Gnu package.

 After loading the package with `LoadPackage("gnu");` you should be able to